 Menarche, Body Mass Index, Race Relation, Iran

 Menarche is the most important events in the women's lives.
 The cultural, social, and epidemiological patterns of this biological incident has led many epidemiological researches to study this phenomenon and the factors affecting it .
 Early or late onset of menarche can caused some morbidity or diseases in women's lives over the coming years .
-For example, the effects of early menarche (before age 12) include short stature [3,4]; obesity , diabetes type II; cardiovascular diseases; hypertension; breast, endometrial, and ovarian cancers; and increase of mental and behavioral disorders (such as smoking, eating disorders alcohol use, depression, unsafe sex, and early pregnancy in adolescence) [6,7] and a late menarche (after 16 years) may lead to osteoporosis, depression, and social anxiety disorder in the coming years of life .
+For example, the effects of early menarche (before age 12) include short stature [3,4]; obesity , type II diabetes; cardiovascular diseases; hypertension; breast, endometrial, and ovarian cancers; and increase of mental and behavioral disorders (such as smoking, eating disorders alcohol use, depression, unsafe sex, and early pregnancy in adolescence) [6,7] and a late menarche (after 16-years) may lead to osteoporosis, depression, and social anxiety disorder in the coming years of life .

-Age at menarche is influenced by two genetic and environmental factors.
+Age at menarche is influenced by genetic and environmental factors.
 Many studies show similarity in the age at menarche between sisters , twins , mother and daughters that emphasis the influence of genetics factors.
 Although, these factors are seem to be a basically effect for predicting menarche age, other factors like geographical living zone, the time exposing to sun shine, public health, nutritional pattern and also psychological ingredients also could affect the timing of menarche .

 Mean age at menarche differs in various parts of the world.
 Age at menarche of girls in various countries or even between different races varies, but the reasons of these changes are not yet well known .
 These days, the age at menarche is been reduced by development of nutrition and public health , citizenship in the countries.
 Furthermore, development of nutrition and socio-economic condition caused 2-3 months reduction of menarche age in each decade from 19th century up to now.
-In the middle of 19th century, the age at menarche was 17 years in United States and Scandinavia and 15 years in France , but it was changed to 12.7 years in United States .
+In the middle of 19th century, the age at menarche was 17-years in United States and Scandinavia and 15-years in France but it was changed to 12.7-years in United States .

-Age at menarche among developing countries also is been reduced comparing 19th century of developed countries and is 12.8 in Turkey and 14 years in Egypt .
+Age at menarche among developing countries also is been reduced comparing 19th century of developed countries and is 12.8 in Turkey and 14-years in Egypt .
 Although, in Iran some studies have been estimated age at menarche, considering changing this age after decades and also the importance of age at menarche as an index for evaluating public health of society, the present study was designed in Kermanshah city in the west of Iran.
 The study aimed to characterize the age at menarche in Kermanshah focusing the effect of population racial subgroups living this city.

 Considering the objectives of the study, we used age at menarche, the main variable, as the basis for calculating the sample volume.
 Using a confidence coefficient of 95% and accuracy of 0.5, the sample volume was calculated.
-Cluster sampling was performed in each city based on the number of girls of the desired age range.
+Cluster sampling was performed in the city based on the number of girls of the desired age range.

 A questionnaire was designed and verified for validity and reliability by researchers.
 A briefing class was held for people in charge of distributing the questionnaires to ensure homogeneity.
 The oral questionnaires were submitted to the people in study.
 Those girls with hormonal disorders, anemia and chronic infections such as tuberculosis and major thalassemia were excluded from the study.
 The oral questionnaire contained questions about the following issues: date of birth, age of first menstruation, weight, height and the race.
 The racial subgroups were considered for three previous generations that the girl belongs to.
 Also the wrist circumference, hip circumference were measured.

 The body mass index was calculated using the equation BMI = Weight (kg)/Height2 (m2) .
-The samples were divided into 5 categories: below 15; 15.1-20; 20.1-25, 25.1-30; and above 30.
+The samples were divided into 5 categories: Below 15; 15.1-20; 20.1-25, 25.1-30; and above 30.